gulpjs/theming-log/README.md

 A block content in a theme block for argument is outputted alternatively when there is no argument corresponding to a number of a theme name.

 * `{ 1 }` → replaced with the second argument (the first argument except the themed text) of logging function, or an empty string if the second argument is not given.
-* `{ 3 : yyyy }` → replaced with the fourth argument (the third argument except the theme text) of logging function, or `'yyyy'` if the fourth argument is not given.
+* `{ 3 : yyyy }` → replaced with the fourth argument (the third argument except the themed text) of logging function, or `'yyyy'` if the fourth argument is not given.

 #### Parameters: